The Foreword in a Book: A Guide for Authors

 Book foreword or forward?
 A (cautionary) note on spelling

-You’ve no doubt seen some hapless self-published author get mixed up, like this:
+You’ve no doubt seen some hapless self-published authors get mixed up, like this:

 Ugh!
 The foreword of a book is properly spelled foreword.
 F-o-r-e-w-o-r-d, meaning before the book itself.

-A forward is a player on a sports team or a direction that an object moves.
+A forward is a player on a sports team and forward is a direction in which an object moves.

 And last I checked, foreward wasn’t in Merriam-Webster!